Video details

 God is everywhere

-"Yoga is the science of the humans."
+"Yoga is the science of humanity."

 Filming location: Strilky, Czech Republic